Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task2.md

    7. unit - string
 7. The table name must include the student name in its name (e.g. `ybaranouski` or `Yauhen_B` or else)
 8. make an Athena query to find the **chosen row** selected above.

+# Final exam theory questions

+1. What are the key API abstractions in Glue DataCatalog?
+2. How does Glue table schema influence the file layout in S3?